joshembling/laragenie/README.md

     'bot' => [
-        'name' => 'Laragenie', // The name of your chatbot 'welcome' => 'Hello, I am Laragenie, how may I assist you today?', // Your welcome message 'instructions' => 'Write only in markdown format.
-Only write factual data that can be pulled from indexed chunks.', // The chatbot instructions
+        'name' => 'Laragenie', // The name of your chatbot 'welcome' => 'Hello, I am Laragenie, how may I assist you today?', // Your welcome message 'instructions' => 'Write in markdown format.
+Try to only use factual data that can be pulled from indexed chunks.', // The chatbot instructions
     ],

     'chunks' => [